elastic-rock/monerod-docker/README.md

       restart_policy:
         condition: unless-stopped
 ```
-2. Run `docker compose up -d` to download the image and start it
+2. Run `docker-compose up -d` to download the image and start it